 This year she hosted the Commonwealth Summit in London – re-invigorating an organisation of 53 member states (54 if Zimbabwe re-joins..) and 2.4 billion people spanning six continents.
 If I may say, it was a touchingly personal toast to the Queen by H.E.
 The President at the Heads of State dinner when, not least, he recounted the amusing tale, when he was Foreign Minister, of former President H.E.
-John Kufuor getting stuck in the Buckingham Palace lifts with the Duke of Edinburgh 20 years earlier.
+John Kuffuor getting stuck in the Buckingham Palace lifts with the Duke of Edinburgh 20 years earlier.

-As well as the personal warmth, the summit focussed on the relevance of the Commonwealth (1 billion people under the age of 25; intra-commonwealth trade of c.$1trillion dollars by 2020).
+As well as the personal warmth, the summit focused on the relevance of the Commonwealth (1 billion people under the age of 25; intra-commonwealth trade of c.$1trillion dollars by 2020).
 I’m proud of the drive of both countries – and many others represented here - Towards a Common Future.
 For example:

 - Prosperity: resisting protectionism and pushing connectivity, on women’s economic empowerment, and on digital finance.

 - Sustainability: to radically reduce the volume of plastic in our oceans.

 - Fairness: the provision of at least 12 years of quality education for girls and boys (where Ghana is a leader having guaranteed Free SHS)

 But Her Majesty the Queen has been busy.
 The Commonwealth Summit wasn’t the most high profile Royal Event of the last two months.
 And nor – despite the tens of thousands who attended – was it the most diverse.